 Income tax in Malaysia is imposed on income accruing in or derived from Malaysia except for income of a resident company carrying on a business of air / sea transport, banking or insurance, which is assessable on a world income scope.
-Income that is attributable to a place of business (as defined) in Malaysia is also deemed derived from Malaysia (w.e.f the date the relevant law comes into effect).
+Income that is attributable to a place of business (as defined) in Malaysia is also deemed derived from Malaysia.

-Income attributable to a Labuan business activity of Labuan entities including the branch or subsidiary of a Malaysian bank in Labuan is subject to tax under the Labuan Business Activity Tax Act 1990 instead of the Income Tax Act 1967.
+Income attributable to a Labuan business activity of a Labuan entity including the branch or subsidiary of a Malaysian bank in Labuan is subject to tax under the Labuan Business Activity Tax Act 1990 (LBATA).
+A preferential tax rate of 3% will apply to the Labuan entity on its net profits from Labuan business activities if it meets the substantial activity requirements imposed by the LBATA.
 A Labuan entity can make an irrevocable election to be taxed under the Income Tax Act 1967 in respect of its Labuan business activity.